Saturday, 1 January 2022

-The next morning we drove our car to ParkVia parking not far from the airport and took a shuttle from the parking lot to the terminal.
-65 euros for two weeks parking seemed reasonable.
-Qatar Airways (like all the other airlines, I imagine) had a thorough check up of all the papers before letting anyone to go to luggage drop desk - PCR tests (date was double checked) and Tanzania health form QR code for us.
-We had no problems there but saw many people having difficulties, so the line moved very slowly.
-I definitely recommend arriving at the airport early enough.
-Once through all the security checks, we had just a bit of time left to have a quick breakfast before boarding.
-Barcelona airport is nice, they have a lovely outdoor courtyard area with cafes and restaurants.
+The next morning, we drove our car to ParkVia parking near the airport and took the shuttle to the terminal.
+Two weeks’ parking for 65 euros seemed reasonable.
+Qatar Airways, like most airlines these days, carried out a thorough check of all documents before allowing anyone to reach the luggage drop desk—PCR tests (dates double-checked) and the Tanzania health form QR codes were carefully verified.
+While we had no problems, we saw many travellers experiencing delays, so arriving early is essential.
+Once through all the checks, we had just enough time for a quick breakfast in the airport’s lovely outdoor courtyard with cafes and restaurants.

-Qatar Airways is known for their great service and they did not disappoint.
-The six-hour flight to Doha passed quickly watching movies on the on-board entertainment system, having a glass of wine and a quite nice veggie meal.
+Qatar Airways’ reputation for excellent service held true.
+The six-hour flight to Doha passed quickly with movies on the in-flight entertainment system, a glass of wine, and a surprisingly good vegetarian meal.

 Ready to go